kushtrimh/zana/CONTRIBUTING.md

 ###### Optional

-The following environment variables are available to primarily support during local development.
+The following environment variables are made available to primarily support local development.
 As of right now, no support is added to test `zana_lambda` locally together with AWS Parameter Store.
-For this reason, those environment variables once set, will disable the calls made to AWS Parameter Store.
+For this reason, once the following environment variables are set, calls made to AWS Parameter Store will be disabled.

 All the values for the environment variables below can be retrieved from the supported third-party API websites.